Emerson supports JA programs to prepare young people to succeed.

-Our corporate philanthropy is focused on:
+Our corporate giving is focused on four primary areas:

 China Charitable Program